 Hormone replacement therapy (HRT) came as a blessing to many menopausal women in the late 1990s.
 However its discovery was somewhat dampened as results of the Women’s Health Initiative in 2002, which showed that HRT had potentially more detrimental effects than beneficial ones.
 Its association with increased risk of cancer meant that public and medical opinion quickly changed: its usage was quickly unrecommended, leading to negative consequences for the health and quality of life of menopausal women.

-The work of Dame Valerie Beral and the Million Women Study (MWS) was quick to delve further into these cancer-related links, in order to better understand HRT and inform its usage.
+The work of the late Dame Valerie Beral and the Million Women Study (MWS) was quick to delve further into these cancer-related links, in order to better understand HRT and inform its usage.
 The MWS, opening in 1997, recruited more than 1.3 million UK women over 50, becoming the biggest dataset of its kind at the time.

 Results from the study in 2003 confirmed the associated risk of HRT with certain cancers, such as breast cancer.
 But more importantly, the study also showed that risk increases the longer a woman uses HRT, but drops to the normal level within five years after stopping use.
 This discovery was significant in defining recommended length usage of HRT, and allowed patients and clinicians to weigh up the associated risks of HRT against the benefit to a woman’s wellbeing.